 There you have it, our cheat sheet for starting the technical due diligence process off on the right foot.
 It might look like piles of documentation, but in actuality, if you keep your eye on the prize, it’s mostly a matter of remaining compliant throughout your operations and documenting as you go.

-There are more and more tools today for managing, tracking, and reporting about the state of your software’s bugs, releases, versions, licenses, vulnerabilities, compliance and more.
-If you make sure the right tools and practices are in place, you can breeze through your companies due diligence process and be one step closer to closing the deal.
+There are more and more tools today for managing, tracking, and reporting the state of your software’s bugs, releases, versions, licenses, vulnerabilities, compliance and more.
+If you make sure the right tools and practices are in place, you can breeze through your company’s due diligence process and be one step closer to closing the deal.